The Grand Detour Plow Factory

 Leonard Andrus and partners continued to operate the Grand Detour Plow Factory.
 It burned down in 1857.
 It was rebuilt in 90 days.
 Sixty employees produced 50-60 plows per day until the company moved to nearby Dixon, Illinois, in 1869 to be near the railroad.
 The abandoned factory burned down in 1890.
 This wall is the last remnant of this factory and thus part of the early manufacturing heritage of Grand Detour.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Erected to the memory of Leonard Andrus founder of the village of Grand Detour Illinois 1835 (a few steps from this marker); Grand Detour, Illinois (within shouting distance of this marker); Upper Ferry Landing (within shouting distance of this marker); La Sallier's Cabin (approx. 0.9 miles away); Lincoln in the Black Hawk War (approx. 4.9 miles away); Abraham Lincoln (approx. 5 miles away); Lincoln Supports Fremont for President (approx. 5.1 miles away); Berlin Wall Replica (approx. 5.1 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Erected to the memory of Leonard Andrus founder of the village of Grand Detour Illinois 1835 (a few steps from this marker); Grand Detour, Illinois (within shouting distance of this marker); Upper Ferry Landing (within shouting distance of this marker); La Sallier's Cabin (approx. 0.9 miles away); Site of the First Cabin Built for Hon.
+Joseph Crawford (approx. one mile away); Lincoln in the Black Hawk War (approx. 4.9 miles away); Abraham Lincoln (approx. 5 miles away); Lincoln Supports Fremont for President (approx. 5.1 miles away).
 Touch for a list and map of all markers in Grand Detour.

 Credits.
 This page was last revised on March 22, 2019.
-This page originally submitted on March 22, 2019.
-This page has been viewed 66 times since then.
+It was originally submitted on March 22, 2019.
+This page has been viewed 359 times since then and 125 times this year.
 Photos: 1, 2. submitted on March 22, 2019. • Andrew Ruppenstein was the editor who published this page.